 Time horizon: Medium

-With the balanced portfolio, you should expect a medium amount of variation for returns, and medium portfolio performance in the long term.
+With a balanced portfolio, you should expect a medium amount of variation for returns and medium portfolio performance in the long term.

 Wealthsimple Growth Portfolio Performance

 With the growth portfolio, you should expect the highest amount of variation for returns and the highest portfolio performance in the long term.